IsabelCasPe/Math-Dynamics/README.md

 A collection of visualizations exploring the behavior of dynamic systems, chaotic attractors, and financial models, implemented in Python with Matplotlib and SciPy.  inspired by fractal aesthetics and mathematical harmony.
 Authored by Ana Isabel Castillo, PhD in Applied Mathematics.

 # Math-Dynamics: Quantum Sphere Dynamics & Numerical Calculus
 For my birthday on July 4, 2025, I present the **Quantum Flower of Life**: a 3D visualization with 1156 Spectral grid points, blooming petals, radiant white stars, and the root \( x \approx 0.9166 \) from Chapter 2.
-Loki, my cat, throws shade at the haters 😛 Explore the chaos and beauty of *Finance Math*!
+Loki, my cat, throws shade at the haters! ;) Explore the chaos and beauty of *Finance Math*!

 ## Chapter 2: Roots of Functions
 This section solves root-finding problems from Chapter 2 of Prof. Castilho's lecture notes, with Python implementations and visualizations.